feather-design-system/feather-design-system/docs/Components/Dialog/README.md

 ### Slots

 - `default` main content of the dialog should go here.
 Header is specified via [Labels](#labels).
-- `icon` icon to appear in the main modal body should be placed here
 - `footer` footer content should be placed in here.

 ### data-ref-ids